-However, the tests performed focussed on cardiovascular and movement.
+However, the tests performed focused on cardiovascular and movement.
 Yet, wearing a vest can potentially help build strength and muscle if worn when performing push-ups, chin-ups, and squats for example.

 This is of course if you are not already pushing, pulling and squatting greater weight than what the vest offers.

 Therefore, if you are thus far exercising with body weight, such as calisthenics more resistance can be placed on your body to develop your musculature.

 And, there is strong evidence for the benefits of weight training.

 Although, this practice may not be of any benefit if you are already weightlifting with greater loads.

 As we can see, according to numerous studies, training whilst wearing weight appears not to hold a large amount of value.

 However, on the flip side of the coin, there is documented evidence that states there is value in warming up before an event whilst wearing a weighted vest.

 Therefore, to gain from this form of preparation the simplist option could be to just wear a rucksack with weight in it, but there could be a problem going down that route.